openimis/openimis_docs/web_app_vb_user_manual.rst

 Click on the Delete button to delete the currently selected record.

-Before deleting a confirmation popup (:ref:`image81`) is displayed, which requires the user to confirm if the action should really be carried out?
+Before deleting a confirmation popup (:ref:`Image 81<image81>`) is displayed, which requires the user to confirm if the action should really be carried out?

 .. _image81:
 .. figure:: /img/user_manual/image24.png